SOUTH CAROLINA EDUCATION AND BUSINESS SUMMIT

 The number that any participant will earn depends on the sessions that he or she chooses to attend.
 It is the responsibility of each attendee to make sure that earning recertification credits by tracking your session attendance is appropriate and approved for his or her personal professional development plan.
 NOTE: Per state recertification guidelines, districts may allow only 60 conference-attained recertification units to be used toward certificate renewal.

 2. Do I need to register to collect session credits?

-3. When I am ready to leave the Summit, how do I validate my recertification credits?
+3. How do I validate my recertification credits?

-The Educators in Industry courses allow attendees to earn recertification credits toward the six semester-hour requirement for teachers working toward their first professional certificate.
-These credits cannot be used in addition to the recertification credits received from attending the summit sessions.
+The Educators in Industry courses allow attendees to earn certification credits toward the six semester-hour requirement for teachers working toward their first professional certificate.
+These credits cannot be used in addition to the re-certification credits received from attending the summit sessions.

 Listed below are answers to frequently asked questions about earning credits through the Educators in Industry courses.

 1. How many Educators in Industry Courses are available?

 Summit attendees that are working toward their first DIRECT certification are eligible to complete annually, and in sequence, one of two Educators in Industry courses:

 2. How many certification hours can I earn through the Educators in Industry courses (EIC)?